Why Does It Always Rain on Me?

+"Why Does It Always Rain on Me?" is a song by Scottish band Travis from their second studio album, The Man Who (1999).
+Written by frontman Fran Healy, produced by Mike Hedges and recorded at Chateau de la Rouge Motte in Domfront en Poiraie and Abbey Road Studios in London, England.
+It was released as the third single from The Man Who, after "Writing to Reach You" and "Driftwood".
+Healy stated that he wrote the song whilst on holiday in Israel whilst looking for winter sunshine, but during his holiday, it rained the whole time.

-"Why Does It Always Rain on Me?" is a song by Scottish band Travis, released as the third single from their second studio album, The Man Who.
-The song became the group's international breakthrough single, receiving recognition around the world.
-Following a rain-soaked performance at the 1999 Glastonbury Festival, the song became Travis's first top-10 hit on the UK Singles Chart, peaking at No. 10 in August 1999.
-The song also peaked within the top 20 in Australia and achieved moderate success in mainland Europe, North America, Ireland, and New Zealand.
+Considered by Songwriting Magazine as their breakthrough single, it reached number four on the Scottish Singles Charts and number 10 on the UK Singles Charts.
+It achieved commercial success internationally, peaking within the top 20 in Australia and achieving moderate success in Europe, North America and New Zealand.
 In a poll by listeners of Absolute Radio, the song was ranked 62nd on a list of the top 100 songs of the 1990s.

 Background

 Fran Healy started writing the song while on holiday in Eilat, Israel.
-According to Healy, he was looking for some winter sun when his accountant suggested Eilat, which is known for its hot weather even during winter time.
+According to Healy, he was looking for some winter sun when his accountant suggested Eilat, which is known for its hot, rainless weather even during winter time.
 However, on the way to the hotel, it began to rain, which lasted until he left a week later.

 Healy said he wanted to write the song, and wrote the second verse starting with "Why does it always rain on you?
 Is it because I picked you up in '92?" but decided that it wasn't good and changed it.
 He said that the line "Is it because I lied when I was 17?" refers to the time when he lied about his age to get a job behind the bar at the biggest club in Glasgow in 1989.
 The rest of the song was written six months later in Madrid at 1 o'clock in morning.
 He had just spoken to his manager on the phone who assured him that his career is taking off, but he felt things were not working for him, and wrote the lines "I can't sleep tonight / Everybody's saying everything is alright" and "I can't stand myself" which refers to him hating himself as well as not being able to stand up.
 "I'm being held up by invisible men" refers to people in the music industry who propped him up as well as holding him up like robbers.